JGoutin/airfs/docs/index.rst

 * Microsoft Azure Files Storage
 * OpenStack Swift

-Pycosio can also access any publicly accessible file via HTTP/HTTPS (Read only).
+airfs can also access any publicly accessible file via HTTP/HTTPS (Read only).

 Limitations